 Kyle Washington, then-Chairman of Dominion Diamond Mines, announced the diamond by saying...
 "The color and texture of the diamond are a unique example of the journey that natural diamonds take from their formation until we unearth them.
 Our Diavik Mine has produced some of the most beautiful diamonds in the world, and this one certainly tops the list."

 Jericho Diamond Mine

 The Jericho Diamond Mine was the third diamond mine in Canada and the first in Nunavut territory.
-It is located about 250 miles northeast of Yellowknife, Northwest Territiries.
+It is located about 250 miles northeast of Yellowknife, Northwest Territories.
 The mine was opened by Tahera Diamond Corporation and produced diamonds from 2006 to 2008 but the company lost money.
 In 2010, Shear Minerals, Ltd. acquired the property with the intent of bringing the mine back into production.

 Snap Lake Diamond Mine

 Canada's fourth diamond mine was the Snap Lake Mine, located about 150 miles northeast of Yellowknife, Northwest Territories.
-The mine is owned by De Beers and it was their first mining operation outside of Africa.
+The mine is owned by De Beers, and it was their first mining operation outside of Africa.
 It was Canada's first completely underground diamond mine.
-Instead of mining a vertical pipe the mine follows a kimberlite dike about 2.5 meters thick that slopes down under Snap Lake at an average dip of about 12 to 15 degrees.
-The first commercial production at Snap Lake was in 2008.
+Instead of mining a vertical pipe, the mine follows a kimberlite dike about 2.5 meters thick that slopes down under Snap Lake at an average dip of about 12 to 15 degrees.

 Victor Diamond Mine